X-I-A/X-I-Protocol/README.md

 # Xeed to Insight Communication Protocol
 ## Introduction
-The protocol describes how data is pushed from any Xeed Agent to Insight Module
+The protocol describes how data is pushed from any Xeed to Insight flow and Insight to Agent flow.
 ## Communication Channel / Limits
 * All the data is transfered by Message Service: Kafka, Google Pubsub, etc..
 * Each message data body (after compression) shouldn't exceed 1MB.